-Scientists, however, have detected melatonin receptors not only in the brain, but also in many other parts of the body, including in the liver, skin, prostate, gallbladder, intestines, kidneys and ovaries, leading to the conclusion that melatonin’s effects go well beyond the regulation of sleep.
+Scientists, however, have detected melatonin receptors not only in the brain, but also in many other parts of the body, including in the liver, skin, prostate, gallbladder, intestines, kidneys and ovaries, leading them to think that melatonin’s effects go well beyond the regulation of sleep.

 While much of the research is still new and developing, various studies have already found a strong link between melatonin and fertility, particularly as it relates to the development of egg cells.

 One of the most recent studies examining the relationship between melatonin and fertility found that the hormone increased both the egg-laying rate and the quality of eggs in hens that were past their peak egg-laying age.
 Other studies involving mice, pigs, sheep, cows and even humans have yielded similar results: Melatonin promotes the development of egg cells and early embryos in various animals.

 The potential applications of these findings are monumental; poor egg quality is one of the leading causes of infertility among women, and any drug or supplement capable of supporting conception is a welcome aid to couples hoping to become pregnant.

 One particular study found that taking 3 mg of melatonin helped women undergoing treatments for in vitro fertilization (IVF) to dramatically increase the chances of their eggs becoming fertilized (50 percent fertilization rate compared to 23 percent for those not taking the supplement).
 The women who took melatonin were also 9 percent more likely to become pregnant through IVF than those who did not.

 These results are encouraging, and they challenge researchers to continue investigating melatonin’s effects on humans and animals.